ClearLotus-git/writeups/TryHackMe/Gotta_Catch_em_All/README.md

 ```
 sudo -lah
 ```
 It shows that ash has permission to open the last file.
-We see that (ALL : ALL ) ALL , that means if we’ll type “sudo su” command in our terminal we don’t need to put any creds uaing:
+We see that (ALL : ALL ) ALL , that means if we’ll type “sudo su” command in our terminal we don’t need to put any creds using:
 ```
 sudo su
 ```